CharlieJT/Simon-Memory-Game/tests.md

 - Simon board was sitting correctly on the page.
 - The number counter was displaying "-".
-- None of the pads were clickable and no cursors were disable when hovering over the pads.
+- None of the pads were clickable and no cursors were disabled when hovering over the pads.
 - The background was fixed when scrolling up and down on the page.
-- The header and the footer where both sitting correct.
+- The header and the footer were both sitting correctly.
 - When hovering over the start button and strict button, there was a cursor that appeared to indicate that they're both clickable.
-- All spelling was correct and text was sitting where it should be.
+- All spelling was correct and the text was sitting where it should be.
-- "Game-Info" button was positioned just above the Simon Board.
+- 'Game-Info' button was positioned just above the Simon Board.
 - All controls and displays were sitting correctly on the page.

-#### 2. 'Game-Info Modal'
+#### 2. 'Game-Info' Modal

 I checked that:

 - It was positioned correctly on the page when it's opened.
 - Background display is appearing.
 - A cursor appears when each button is hovered over.
-- All spelling was correct, all fonts are correct and text was sitting where it should be.
+- All spelling was correct, all fonts are correct and the text was sitting where it should be.
 - Scroll icon has a cursor when hovering over, has direction animation and scrolls down to the bottom of the modal when it's clicked.
 - Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when hovered over and is slightly reduced in size when clicked to indicate it's been clicked.
 - All bullet points are in the correct position.

-#### 3. 'Lose Modal'
+#### 3. 'Lose' Modal

 I checked that:

 - Losing sound is produced when the modal displays.
 - It was positioned correctly on the page when it's opened.
 - Background display is appearing.
-- Score is appeared with the correct score in the number display of the modal.
+- The score appears with the correct score in the number display of the modal.
-- All spelling was correct, all fonts are correct and text was sitting where it should be.
+- All spelling was correct, all fonts are correct and the text was sitting where it should be.
-- The start button is slightly darkened when hovered over and that the modal closes and a new game begins when the button is clicked.
+- The start button is slightly darkened when hovered over and that the modal closes and a new game will begin when the button is clicked.
 - Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when hovered over and is slightly reduced in size when clicked to indicate it's been clicked.

-#### 2. 'Win Modal'
+#### 4. 'Win' Modal

 I checked that:

 - Winning sound is produced when the modal displays.
 - It was positioned correctly on the page when it's opened.
 - Background display is appearing.
-- Maximum score is appeared with the correct score in the number display of the modal.
+- The maximum score appears with the correct score in the number display of the modal.
-- All spelling was correct, all fonts are correct and text was sitting where it should be.
+- All spelling was correct, all fonts are correct and the text was sitting where it should be.
-- The start button is slightly darkened when hovered over and that the modal closes and a new game begins when the button is clicked.
+- The start button is slightly darkened when hovered over and that the modal closes and a new game will begin when the button is clicked.
-- Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when hovered over and is slightly reduced in size when clicked to indicate it's been clicked.
+- Closing items are sitting and closing correctly, the close button at the bottom slightly darkens in colour when hovered over and is
+- slightly reduced in size when clicked to indicate it's been clicked.

+#### 5. Start Buttons

+I checked that:

+- Number display was displaying "0" when start is pressed to begin a new game.
+- The start buttons in modals work in the same fashion as the start button on the Simon board.
+- The first sequence is being generated when the button has been clicked.
+- No matter where the player is in the game.
+When the Start button is clicked, the game will begin a new game without any bugs occurring.
+- The start button accounts for fast and multiple clicks at a time, no matter fast or how many times the start button is clicked.
+It will still begin a new game on the last click.

+#### 6. Strict Slider

+I checked that:

+- Strict slider is in 'active' state when the page is loaded so that it has the same default setting as the original game.
+- Slider is green when it's active and grey when it's not active.
+- Label is sitting just above the slider to indicate what the slider is.
+- When the page has been loaded, no matter how many times you click the slider on and off, the number display will appear as
+- '-' until a new game is started.
+- There are no bugs in the game if there is a sudden interruption from the strict button.
+Whether strict button is made active, not active, whether a light is on, whether a light is off, whether it's the computer turn or whether it's the players turn, whether a game is being played or not.

+**When Switched from active to not active**:

+- Whilst the game is in play and a play is switched from active to not active, there will be no disruption to the play of the game.
+However, it will not be possible for you to win the game until you begin a new game in strict mode.
+- If a game has been played and stopped, the display will stay on the current score that's being shown in the number display.

+**When Switched from not active to active**:

+- Whilst the game is in play and the strict slider is switched from none active to active, the game will be ended and the number display will start back at '0', this is to prevent the following reasons:
+    - Getting to a high number when strict mode is not active and then clicking to be active and winning the game easily, the winning option is intended to feel rewarding and not cheated.
+    - If your score is higher than 20 when strict mode is not active and then suddenly you activate it, you will be able to achieve a higher number than the original winning number.